deguilardi/uqac-8INF865-steganography-gallery/README.md

 # Steganography Gallery
-This is an academic project developed for the discipline "Programmation de Plateformes Mobiles" conducted by Prof. Bob Menelas at University of Quebec at Chicoutimi, Canada.
+This is an academic project developed for the discipline "Programmation de Plateformes Mobiles" conducted by Prof. [Bob Menelas](https://github.com/bobantoine) at University of Quebec at Chicoutimi, Canada.

 ## About the app
-Steganography Gallery is a photo gallery which allows you to hide text in an image using (steganography)[https://fr.wikipedia.org/wiki/St%C3%A9ganographie].
+Steganography Gallery is a photo gallery which allows you to hide text in an image using [steganography](https://fr.wikipedia.org/wiki/St%C3%A9ganographie).

 ## Functionalities
 * Display all the photos of the device in a sort of image gallery;